shenghanlin/SeismicFoundationModel/README.md

 ### 🌟 Seismic Foundation Model (SFM)

- As shown in this workflow figure, SFM can provide services for downstream tasks including , etc.
+ As shown in this workflow figure, SFM can provide services for downstream tasks including seismic image classification and geobody identification.
+Additionally, we test the model's performance in regression tasks, specifically in signal processing (i.e. denoising), inversion (i.e. reflectivity estimation), and interpolation.

 # 🌟 News